elotl/retail-store/README.md

 # Retail-store Sample App Scheduled Using Nova

-## Nova Schedule Policies
+## 1. Use-case "CloudBurst"

-1. Use-case [1] CloudBurst
+In order to deploy the three-tier app to be primarily deployed on to the primary - on-prem cluster and spill onto a cloud cluster, we can use this set of policies:

-In order to deploy three three-tier app to be primarily deployed on to the primary - on-prem cluster and spill onto a cloud cluster, we can use this set of policies:
+### Nova Schedule Policies

-### Spread Policies
+1. Spread Policies

-These K8s resources will be spread across both the `on-prem` and `cloud` cluster.
+These K8s resources will be deployed on both the `on-prem` and `cloud` cluster.
 We will use a Spread policy to achieve this:
 * ConfigMaps
 * Service Accounts
 * Secrets
 * Services

-### Specific-Cluster Policy
+2. Specific-Cluster Policy

 For the purpose of this example, we assume that the end-user prefers to keep their persistent data on one of their clusters, namely the on-prem cluster.
 We will use a specific-cluster SchedulePolicy to achieve this.
 In addition, the on-prem cluster has sufficient resources for some deployments.
 These will also be placed using Specific-cluster policies.